lionheart/git-bigstore/README.md

 Configuration
 -------------

-To get started, set up an Amazon S3 bucket to store your files.
+To get started, set up an Amazon S3 bucket to store stuff.
 Once you have your access key id and secret access key on hand, and just run the following:

     $ pip install git-bigstore
-    $ git bigstore init
+    $ git bigstore init # this will prompt you for your S3 credentials

 Now, just add an entry to your .gitattributes file for each filetype you want to store remotely.
 E.g.: